-- A STUDENT MUST SUCCESSFULLY REPEAT A LIBERAL ARTS COURSE IN WHICH HE/SHE DID NOT ACHIEVE A MINIMUM GRADE OF "C" (2.0).
-A second grade achieved below a "C" (2.0) in a liberal arts course will result in academic dismissal. - A STUDENT MUST SUCCESSFULLY REPEAT A SCIENCE COURSE IN WHICH HE/SHE DID NOT ACHIEVE A MINIMUM GRADE OF "C" (2.0).
+- A STUDENT MUST SUCCESSFULLY REPEAT A LIBERAL ARTS COURSE IN WHICH A MINIMUM GRADE OF "C" (2.0) was not achieved.
+A second grade achieve below a "C" (2.0) in a liberal arts course will result in academic dismissal. - A STUDENT MUST SUCCESSFULLY REPEAT A SCIENCE COURSE IN WHICH A MINIMUM GRADE OF "C" (2.0).
 A second grade achieved below a "C" (2.0) in a science course will result in academic dismissal.

-In Summary: Students may not receive less than a "C" grade in more than one clinical nursing course or liberal arts or a science course while matriculated in the nursing program.
+IN SUMMARY: Students may not receive less than a "C" grade in more than one clinical nursing course or liberal arts or a science course while matriculated in the nursing program.